pendi12/mineshaft/README.md

 Mineshaft is Javascript + Cryptocurrency for the Desktop, Browser and Server.

 The primary focus is to establish a standard for managing mining operation data.
 The standard will be used to make sharable data structures, which can be composed with more advanced data visualization components.
-For example, an easy-to-reason about GraphQL schema to request for hashing averages over a period of time, which can be passed to D3+VX charts, dendographs, trees, etc...
+For example, an easy-to-reason about GraphQL schema to request for hashing averages or total electricity costs for the previous 3 months, which can be passed to D3+VX charts, dendographs, trees, etc...

 The secondary focus is to help abstract away low-level software management for day-to-day mining operators.
 Developers and Engineers know and love the benefits of Docker.
-To help mainstream adoption it might be in the best interested to help newcomers and non-technical folks with ready-to-go software environments for code coming from a diverse community of developers.
+To help strengthen the community it might be in our best interest to help newcomers and non-technical folks with ready-to-go software environments for code coming from a diverse community of developers.

+1. Sharable GraphQL Schema designers and developers can share when building tools for the community.
+2. Automated software deployment for people who aren't developers, but want to get involved with cryptocurrency.
+3. C++/WebAssembly for common CPU intensive cryptocurrency appliction tasks.
+Less code = more secure applications.

+In addition to help facilitate community growth, it would be cool to also technical several fun technical challenges.

 # **Premise**